Oğuzhan Ercan

 Würstchen, a novel architecture for text-to-image synthesis that combines competitive performance with unprecedented cost-effectiveness for

-extremely compact semantic image representation used to guide the diffusion process.
+but extremely compact semantic image representation used to guide the diffusion process.

 They first trained VQGAN (Stage A) then Latent image decoder (Stage B) and then text conditional latent image